-- 1. Remove the fillers on the side cover. - 2.
+- 1. Remove the fillers on the side cover, if applicable. - 2.
 Tilt the SMA antenna assembly. - 3.
 Align and place the antenna bracket on the system board. - 4.
-Insert the SMA antenna assembly in the back view opening. - 5.
-Align the screw hole on the SMA antenna assembly with the screw hole on the back view. - 6.
+Insert the SMA antenna assembly through the opening at the back of the chassis. - 5.
+Align the screw hole on the SMA antenna assembly with the screw hole. - 6.
 Replace the screw (M3x3) that secures the SMA antenna assembly to the chassis. - 7.
 Route the SMA antenna assembly cables through the routing guides on the chassis.